furkan-ozhan/FullStack/README.md

 After updates, I am going to turn that into 3 pages: login-default-data grid.
 The time of Socket Technology SignalR is going to come. pop up alert will be shown with nothification js.
 Afterwards, I will use Google Cloud Cloud.
 Activating Dialogflow API, Cloud Speech-to-Text API, Cloud Text-to-Speech API will be my last mission.
-Defining Intent and Entity at agent, connecting backend by Webhook is for chatbot preparing python: 1- capturing voice, 2- preprocessing audio data, 3- sending audio data to API, 4- speech recognition, 5- receiving and using results 6- sending python code with Flask as Rest API and taking it with HttpClient to the .NET CORE is the ending.
+Defining Intent and Entity at agent, connecting backend by Webhook is for adding chatbot. preparing python: 1- capturing voice, 2- preprocessing audio data, 3- sending audio data to API, 4- speech recognition, 5- receiving and using results 6- sending python code with Flask as Rest API and taking it with HttpClient to the .NET CORE is the ending.